 Mazda has its reasons for employing the rotary engine in the MX-30 electric SUV.
-It is compact and significantly lighter than a comparable reciprocating engine, and can be integrated into an EV easily.
+It is compact and significantly lighter than a comparable reciprocating engine and can easily be integrated into an EV.
 The “unparalleled smoothness and quietness of operation” because of its unique working principle would ensure that the fitment of a gas-powered engine doesn’t take away the calm and comfortable EV driving experience from the MX-30 EV.

-The Mazda MX-30 Range Extender with Mazda rotary engine will debut in the first half of 2022, reports Nikkei, and could be a selling point that brings back Mazda fans into the brand’s dealer showrooms.
-Jeff Guyton, the president of Mazda’s North American division confirmed to thedetroitbureau.com last month that the MX-30 range extender is coming to the U.S. market.
-He says that the range extender variant (with the higher travel range) would be “more appropriate” for American buyers but did not provide a firm launch date.
+The Mazda MX-30 Range Extender with Mazda rotary engine will debut in the first half of 2022, Nikkei reported and could be a selling point that brings back Mazda fans into the brand’s dealer showrooms.